 David's situation is not an unusual one.
 Americans have spent more than we made in the last year and the trends indicate that there's no end in sight.
 Credit card debt levels are at record levels and continue to rise.

 Yet, at the same time, Americans have accumulated over $4.4 trillion in 401k plans.
 A contradiction?
 Yes.
 But even employees struggling with bills find it's hard to pass up the tax deferral of a 401k plan especially if the employer matches part of the savings.

 That combination means that more and more people are running into situations like David's.
 They have trouble keeping up with their credit card bills.
 At the same time they have assets stashed away in a retirement plan.
 Does it make sense to tap into those funds to pay off current bills?

-Let's take a look at see what would happen if David did take money out of his 401k plan to pay off bills.
+Let's take a look and see what would happen if David did take money out of his 401k plan to pay off bills.
 To illustrate the point we'll need to make some assumptions.
 Assume that he's 30 years old and expects to retire at age 65.